 There are many qualifications a driver must meet before they can obtain a CDL and drive a CMV.
 These qualifications include being 21 years old (to drive interstate), physically qualified, the ability to speak and read English sufficiently to converse with the general public and read highway signs, and more.
 You can find these in more detail here.

 First and foremost, you need a driver-centric Applicant Tracking System to ensure no driver is dispatched until every record has been captured for their job.
 Beyond ensuring your onboarding process is 100% compliant, it'll help you auto-filter poor-fit or unqualified candidates.

 When you use proper recruiting/selection processes, you can avoid this common and costly violation.

 Drivers must undergo medical examinations in order to obtain and keep their CDL.
 Companies must keep these records in a driver qualification file and update it anytime there are changes.
 These qualifications are outlined in 391.41AFPC.

-Like we’ve mentioned several times, a compliance tracking system will help you avoid this issue.
+As we've mentioned several times, a Compliance Tracking System will help you avoid this issue.
 Invest in a CTS so a DQF is never missing its proper medical records.

-DQF and DOT violations are a common, but avoidable cost of loss for companies.
+DQF and DOT violations are common, but avoidable costs of loss for companies.
 If you want to improve your cost of loss, become more efficient, and have fewer accidents and injuries, invest in compliance and applicant tracking systems.

 Sign up to our newsletter